bewuethr/bewuethr.github.io/2020-05-04-everything-pandoc-markdown.md

 `+citations`

-Together with the `pandoc-citeproc` filter, this allows generating citations and a bibliography.
+Together with the `--citeproc` option, this allows generating citations and a bibliography.
 For this document, I've used

 ```bash
 pandoc-citeproc --bib2yaml